Homework Answers

 Hermaphrodite or parthenogenic

-Gastrothrichs are small (less than 4 mm), dorsoventrally flattened, transparent worms.
+Gastrotrichs (hairy-backs) are small (less than 4 mm), dorsoventrally flattened, transparent worms.
 At the anterior end they have sensory bristles, cilia, sensory pits, and some species have eye spots.
 The body ends in a tail or fork.
-Over 400 species are known.
-They inhabit interstitial spaces in sand, and move using epidermal cilia, or loop in a leech-like fashion using adhesive tubes, see Chaetonotus sp. on the right which has two adhesive tubes.
-Males tend to be rare and poorly developed.
+Over 400 species are known, among these 50 freshwater species are found in the U. K.

 GASTROTRICHA